English Graduate Student Profiles

 Ann DeCiccio

-Ann DeCiccio is in her fifth year of the PhD program in Composition Studies.
-Her interests include multilingual writers’ perceptions of meaningful writing in their first-year composition class at community college.
+Ann DeCiccio’s interests include multilingual students’ perceptions of meaningful writing in the first-year composition class at community college.
 Ann has taught at Nashua Community College and at high schools in Vermont, Massachusetts, and New Hampshire.
 Earlier, she wrote for several New England technology companies.
 As a freelance writer, her clients included the University of Massachusetts in Lowell and a shelter for survivors of domestic violence.
 Ann earned an M.A. in Writing and Literature from Rivier University in Nashua, NH, and a B.A. in English from Wheaton College in Norton, MA.

 Rachel Roy